The Conflict at a Glance

 1994 Fighting between the government and the MILF and the ASG killed more than 100 people.

-2012 There is evidence to suggest that both sides of the conflict want a resolution.
+2012 There was evidence to suggest that both sides of the conflict want a resolution.
 Government military offensives against the MILF rebels in July were reported to the International Monitoring Team, suggesting an increased trust in external actors.

 2011 A series of peace talks between the government and MILF began in August for the first time since 1997.
 Talks soon stalled but resumed in November.
 Ameril Umbra Kato, a hardline MILF leader who opposed the peace talks, led a number of attacks not sanctioned by the group.
 He was expelled from MILF and formed his own breakaway group; but rumours of Kato’s death placed the group’s future in doubt.
 Human Rights Watch reported that both MILF and government forces put children in danger, with practices such as using schools as bases.
 According to Human Rights Watch, extrajudicial killings and abductions of politicians, journalists and activists continued in 2011, while the government largely failed to prosecute military personnel implicated in such killings, even though strong evidence exists in many cases.